Alfresco/docs-alfresco/federation-services/latest/index.md

 By connecting information from different systems, you can provide a single view of information stored across multiple repositories.

-Here is a summary of the key capabilities:
+Below is a summary of the key capabilities:

 * Federated search - content can be searched for across multiple content repositories and made accessible inside Alfresco Content Services.
 This means it doesn't need to be migrated from different content systems.
 * Manage content in place - all content can be controlled, no matter where it's stored.